alsabbag/wumpus-prolog/README.md

          * take_steps - _recurse making moves until game ends_

 ## Variables:

-* Co-ordinates:
+* Grid Square Co-ordinates:
     * X1, Y1 - grid square location of the agent (i.e. the archer).
     * X2, Y2 - proposed next adjacent grid square to which the agent may move.
     * Z1, Z2, Z3, Z4 - the immediately adjacent grid squares of the agent (North, South, East, West).
-* Locations:
+* Entity Locations:
-    * AL - agent location using grid square coordinates (e.g. x, y)
+    * AL - agent location using grid square co-ordinates (i.e. x, y)
+    * NewAL - the "next" location for an agent using grid square co-ordinates.
+    * L -
-    * GL - gold location using grid square coordinates (e.g. x, y)
+    * GL - gold location using grid square co-ordinates.
-    * WL - wumpus location using grid square coordinates (e.g. x, y)
+    * WL - wumpus location using grid square co-ordinates.
-    * VL = the accrued list of grid squares (as co-ordinates) already visited
+    * VL = the accrued list of grid squares (as co-ordinates) already visited.
 * Game Status:
+    * T - current elaped time
-    * NewTime - elapsed following each move
+    * NewTime - elapsed time following the latest move
+    * S - current score
-    * NewScore - latest score following each move
+    * NewScore - latest score following the latest move
-* Perceptions (enum):
+* Perceptions:
-    * Bleeze - used to assert a fact that, from a given grid square, the agent can perceive "bleeze".
+    * Bleeze - a boolean value to indicate if the agent can perceive "bleeze".
-    * Glitter - used to assert a fact that a given grid square contains gold.
+    * Glitter - a boolean value to indicate if the agent can perceive glitter.
-    * Stench - used to assert a fact that, from a given grid square, the agent can smell a stench.
+    * Stench - a boolean value to indicate if the agent can perceive a stench.
 * Agent Movement:
-	 * Action -
+	 * Action - a specific action to move forward or rotate in place
-    * Percept -
+    * Percept - stores a perception (see above)
-    * VisitedList -
+    * VisitedList - a list of co-ordinates for grid squares that the agent has visited.

 ## Dynamics

 The following structures are made dynamic so that clauses can be dynamically added (via assert) and removed (via retract):

 * agent_location/1 - stores the current agent location as a grid square co-ordinate (x,y co-ordinates)